tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

   - [week-12A-notes.md#review](../weekly/week-12A-notes.md#review)
   - [week-12B-notes.md#review](../weekly/week-12B-notes.md#review)
 - Review course notes and lecture videos, they are linked in mycourses
-- Review the midterm exam videos, they are linked in mycourses

 ## III.
 More review questions